 If you have older children (10+) and want more adventure, then the Ultimate Moab Canyoneering Adventure might be for you.
 It involves hiking, dropping into a narrow slot canyon, and rappelling 120 feet off of Morning Glory Arch!

-Where to Stay in Moab with Kids
+Where to Stay in Moab on a Family Vacation

 Moab is filled with lodging options.
 Here are some Trekaroo-approved spots:

 Moab Springs Ranch– Cozy cabins in a picturesque location just two miles from Arches National Park.
+Cabins are spread out over 12 acres and some sleep as many as eight and have kitchens.

 Under Canvas Moab– This is glamping at its finest.
 It allows you to enjoy a camping experience without having to sleep on the ground or pack all the gear.
+This is a pet-friendly property.

 Homewood Suites by Hilton Moab– Located in the heart of town, we love this hotel for families because of the full kitchen in every room, indoor pool, and central location.
 Several restaurants and souvenir shops are a short walk away.